christian-schlichtherle/truelicense-docs/docs/reference/config-properties.md

 **Description**

-:   The fully qualified name of a class implementing the interface
+:   An expression of the type `global.namespace.truelicense.api.LicenseManagementAuthorization` for use in the Key
-    `global.namespace.truelicense.api.LicenseManagementAuthorization` for use in the Key Manager module.
+    Manager module.
-    Select `-` to use no license authorization.
+    Enter `-` to use no license authorization.

     &nbsp;